DimensionalScoop/kautschuk/README.md

 ## tex-table-generator
 Here we develop functions aiming towards automatic generation of latex tables.
 Also you will find the documentation for these functions (especially table.py) in the subfolder "Doku table_py".

+## autofit.py
+A handy little function that fits ufloat data to a function and returns the fitted parameters as ufloats.